Strikes Property Solutions Group Website Terms & Conditions

-(b) the Supplier shall not be liable for any costs or losses sustained or incurred by the Customer arising directly or indirectly from the Supplier’s failure or delay to perform any of its obligations as set out in this clause 4.2; and 3
+(b) Subject to clause 9.1 the Supplier shall not be liable for any costs or losses sustained or incurred by the Customer arising directly or indirectly from the Supplier’s failure or delay to perform any of its obligations as set out in this clause 5.2; and

 (c) the Customer shall reimburse the Supplier on written demand for any costs or losses sustained or incurred by the Supplier arising directly or indirectly from the Customer Default.

 5.3.
-By placing the Order, the Customer is providing their consent for the Supplier to enter onto the specified property and to carry out all lawful and necessary acts required to recover the debt in accordance with the Specification and the Order.
+By placing the Purchase Order, the Customer is providing their consent for the Supplier to enter onto the specified property (where relevant to the provision of the Services) and to carry out all lawful and necessary acts required to recover the debt in accordance with the Purchase Order.

 5.4.
-The Customer authorises the Supplier to arrange for payment of any outstanding debts either in full or by arranging an instalment plan.
+The Customer authorises the Supplier to arrange for payment of any outstanding debts due from the Debtor either in full or by arranging an instalment plan.

 (a) provide the necessary information on the Debtor to the Supplier;